Why those funny “octal” preamp tubes? Why not use 12AX7s like every other tube guitar amp on the face of the earth?

 What is Depth?

-Depth, found on Amplifier No. 9 and No. 10, is a control that tailors the low-frequency response of the power amp section, adding body and thump.
+Depth, found on Amplifier No. 9, No. 10 and the Grand Prix 100, is a control that tailors the low-frequency response of the power amp section, adding body and thump.
 Depth is similar to Presence, but it works on low frequencies.

 Is your effects loop a good one, or does it suck tone?
 Is it compatible with my gear?